-Web hosting is an absolutely critical aspect of any online business.
-Without the proper hosting plan, you won’t have a website, it’s as simple as that.
-However, choosing the right kind of web hosting package for your needs is another thing entirely.
+Web hosting is a critical need for every online business.
+To have a business website, you need a web hosting plan.
+It’s as simple as that.
+However, choosing the right kind of web hosting package can be confusing.

 What is WordPress Hosting?